 Most couples planning a destination wedding prefer an intimate feel to their special day and wish to have very close family and friends in attendance; thus the creation of an entire weekend wedding concept.
 Friday evening starts out with the wedding rehearsal and dinner.
 All guests that have traveled a great distance should be invited to the rehearsal dinner and/or a welcome reception.
 Golf, wine tours, spa treatments or sightseeing events are commonly scheduled for guests the day after the ceremony.

 Pre-wedding letters are a must for a destination wedding.
 Your guests will appreciate being alerted to the schedule of weekend activities, information about the area, overnight accommodations, and particular points of interest.

 Laws differ from state to state.
 Avoid last-minute surprises by checking the marriage license laws in the state where you will marry.
 Most states require a waiting period and blood tests, along with the necessary paperwork.
 California laws have become less stringent in the last few years.
 In addition to the scenic vineyards, the elimination of waiting periods and blood tests have probably contributed to the popularity of Northern California Wine Country.

-Coordinating a destination wedding requires additional planning and funds due to the added cost of airfare for several trips to the site, hotel accommodations and long-distance phone calls.
+Coordinating a destination wedding requires additional planning.
 However, destination weddings are preferred by couples who want one-of-a-kind wedding memories.
 Destination weddings make guests feel extra special and give the wedding couple a memory-filled place to visit for joyous anniversary celebrations.